How To Grow Top Shelf Cannabis That Stands Out

 In Germany, for example, GMP certification remains the most basic requirement for any company producing medical cannabis and exporting it to the European Union.
 According to the European Medicines Agency (EMA), “Any manufacturer of medicines intended for the EU market, no matter where in the world it is located, must comply with GMP.”

 As cannabis legalization expands across the U.S., GMP standards will likely become the norm for this industry.
-Regardless of current regulations, any business that wishes to ensure safety, quality, and demonstrate to consumers and partners their commitment to each should make GMP compliance a top priority.
+Regardless of current regulations, any business that wishes to ensure safety and quality while showing consumers and partners its commitment to these values should make cannabis GMP compliance a top priority.

 GMP certification in the EU